-I am Warith Harchaoui, passionate about artificial intelligence (AI) in both research and companies and I hold a Ph.D. in Applied Mathematics.
+I am Warith Harchaoui, Ph.D. (in Applied Mathematics) and passionate about artificial intelligence (AI).
+I am building my career in artificial intelligence both in research and in companies.

 I began in 2008 my never-ending learning process with the best AI scientists thanks to the École Normale Supérieure de Cachan (MVA M.Sc.).
 After several experiences in the field of Computer Vision in startups and worldwide companies, I pursued my research endeavor at the École Normale Supérieure de Paris at the Willow / Sierra laboratories which are ranked among the best in the world.

 Later, I reinforced the corporate component of his career in Data Science within the e-commerce world leader Oscaro.com for selling car parts from 2014 to 2020.
 While keeping my operational responsibilities, I accomplished my Ph.D. in Applied Mathematics from 2016 to 2020 with Charles Bouveyron at the MAP5 Lab of Université de Paris.
 Today, thanks to Jellysmack as Research Fellow, my expertise in image, sound, video and text processing encourages me to embrace my dreams: bringing ideas from artificial intelligence to the real world.

 To the best of my efforts, I believe in the idea that Artificial Intelligence (AI) should be understood as a revolution comparable to agriculture 10,000 years before Christ, the invention of writing 3,000 years before Christ or even printing in the 15th century.

 By AI, I mean the widest definition: Mathematics applied with computers known as Statistical Learning, Pattern Recognition, Machine Learning, Data Science and even Signal Processing for various media such as sound, image, video, text and even tabular data.
 The tangible impact of AI profoundly changes the relationship between our minds and the world.